Business Valuation In Divorce

 - The Van Camp application would usually be used when there was very little or no community contribution to the success of the business.
 Except for ensuring the community was reasonably compensation for work done for the separate property business, growth was generally attributed to outside factors other than the spouse’s efforts during marriage, and therefore any growth is considered separate property growth.

-To learn more about business valuation, contact our Rocklin/Folsom law offices by dialing 916-780-0848.
+To learn more about business valuation, contact our Rocklin, Folsom or Granite Bay law offices by dialing 916-780-0848.
 You may also send us an email via our online contact form.